Skip to content

 4) Collecting information for national intelligence, homeland security or other federal agencies.

 If you are collecting information solely for the purpose of program development, evaluation, or process improvement within an organization, this may not be considered research.
-There is no one size fits all answer to is program evaluation considered research?”
+There is no one size fits all answer to “Is program evaluation considered research?”
 In some cases it is and in some it is not.

-1. If the goal is to contribute to generalizable knowledge in the field, it is research.
+• If the goal is to contribute to generalizable knowledge in the field, it is research.

-Even if internal process improvement may be a component of the activity, if you are taking a systematic approach to collecting information in order to contribute to a broader wealth of knowledge about certain institutional processes, that IS considered research and must be reviewed by the REC.
+Even if internal process improvement is a component of the activity, taking a systematic approach to collecting information in order to contribute to a broader wealth of knowledge about certain institutional processes IS considered research and you must then consider whether or not human subjects are involved.

 Please see the FAQs on the OHRP website for more detailed information regarding quality improvement / program evaluation activities.